Linux Mint: Ubuntu-based editions

 Beginning with the release of Linux Mint 19, the KDE edition was officially discontinued; however, the KDE 17.x and 18.x releases were supported until 2019 and 2021, respectively.
-Older releases, now also obsolete, included editions that featured the GNOME, LXDE, and Fluxbox desktop environments by default.

 Cinnamon (Edge) Edition

-In addition to its regular ISO images, Linux Mint sometimes provides an “edge” ISO image for its latest release.
-This image ships with newer components to be able to support the most modern hardware chipsets and devices.
+In addition to its regular ISO images, Linux Mint sometimes provides an "edge" ISO image for its latest release.
+This image ships with newer components such as the kernel to be able to support the most modern hardware chipsets and devices.
+As of Linux Mint 22 series, there are no edge editions and instead use the latest HWE kernel series if available.

-OEM version

-The distribution provided an OEM version for manufacturers to use; however, this version was discontinued with the release of v18 Sarah in order to reduce the number of ISO images that needed to be maintained.
-Manufacturers wanting to perform an OEM install now have the option to choose so in the live CD boot menu.

-No Codecs version

-The distribution provided a 'No Codecs' version for magazines, companies, and distributors in the United States, Japan, and countries where the legislation allows patents to apply to software and distribution of restricted technologies may require the acquisition of third-party licences; however, this version was discontinued with release of v18 Sarah.
-Users now have the option of whether or not to install multimedia codecs during the installation; additionally, multimedia codecs can also be installed via a link on the Mint Welcome Screen any time after installation.

 LMDE

 The Linux Mint Debian Edition (LMDE) uses Debian Stable as the software source base rather than Ubuntu.
-LMDE was originally based directly on Debian's Testing branch, but is designed to provide the same functionality and look and feel as the Ubuntu-based editions.
+LMDE was originally based directly on Debian's Testing branch, but it was designed to provide the same functionality and look and feel as the Ubuntu-based editions.
 LMDE has its own package repositories.

-LMDE claims certain advantages and disadvantages compared to 'Mint Main' (i.e., the Ubuntu-based editions):